 This Bachelor of Science in business administration offers three concentrations, one of which is entrepreneurship.
 You must choose your concentration by the end of sophomore year, completing a minimum of 4 courses in this specialty.
 Furthermore, one of these choices must include a capstone course in your final year of study.

 The entrepreneurship concentration focuses on the establishment of new ventures and the regeneration of existing enterprises.
-You’ll study idea generation, leadership techniques, and resource acquisition.
-You’ll gain valuable knowledge and skills in business plan development, team building, networking, and feasibility study.
+You’ll study areas like:

 University of Maryland

 The Robert H. Smith School of Business is one of 12 academic schools and colleges at the University of Maryland.
 Thanks to its close proximity to Washington D.C., students benefit from a range of unique networking and business opportunities.
-The institution has been named on a number of recent U.S. News & World Report rankings.
+The institution has been recognized in a number of recent U.S. News & World Report rankings and is notable in the global business community.

 This minor in innovation and entrepreneurship will ready you with the skills and knowledge necessary to start and build your own business.
-It’s available to any UMD College Park undergraduate student on any major program, with at least 4 remaining semesters, providing you have a recommendation from a faculty member.
+It’s available to any UMD College Park undergraduate student from any major program, with at least 4 remaining semesters.
+You also need to have a recommendation from a faculty member.

 Admission requirements include the need to have taken at least 15 credit hours at UMD College Park, with a GPA of at least 2.0.
 You’ll also be expected to provide general information and write an essay in response to an assigned topic.